orxaicom/Sefaria-Desktop-Unofficial/README.md

 and some other required binaries and their libraries into a self contained AppImage.
-It's an executable that doesn't have any dependencies to run on a Linux system (Other than `FUSE` that AppImage needs to let non-root users mount filesystems, It's available on most systems, except on docker.
+It's an executable that doesn't have any dependencies to run on a Linux system (Other than `FUSE` that AppImage needs and is available on most systems, except for docker.
 You can run it like this if `FUSE` not
 available: `Sefaria-Desktop-Unofficial-x86_64.AppImage --appimage-extract-and-run`).
 It depends on our other repository, [Sefaria-Container-Unofficial](https://github.com/orxaicom/Sefaria-Container-Unofficial)